dofinator/db_eksamen_22/README.md

 ## Setup Postgres

-Run the following command to get the container id of the postgres docker container
+Run the following command in a new terminal to get the container id of the postgres docker container
 ```bash
 docker ps
 ```